ludwigrubio/afi-tfm-mir/tfm-mir/app-deep-learning/README.md

 python model_to_tfjs.py
 ```

 You can "visualize" the filters learned by the convolutional layers using `extract_filters.py`.
-This script for every neuron extracts and concatenates several chunks resulting in its maximum activation from the tracks of the dataset.
+This script for every neuron extracts and concatenates several chunks resulting in its maximum activation from the tracks of the data set.
 By default, it will put the visualizations in the filters/ directory.
-It requires the GTZAN dataset and its pickled version in the data/ directory.
+It requires the GTZAN data set and its pickled version in the data/ directory.
 Run the commands above to obtain them.
 You can control the number of extracted chunks using the --count0 argument.
 Extracting higher numbers of chunks will be slower.